Ian White (ice hockey): Personal life

 White is the son of former Steinbach, Manitoba minor hockey coach Allan White, who was Ian's coach and went on to work as a guidance counselor at Steinbach Regional Secondary School.

 White has two children with his wife, Tess.
-The couple separated following the end of his NHL career.
-Although the marriage has been over for years, the two are not yet legally divorced.
+The couple separated following the end of his NHL career owing to his difficulties with medication addiction (among others abuse of painkillers during his hockey career).
+White was temporary homeless.
+They are currently estranged.